Roofing Scams or a Reputable Roofer?

 • Depending on your area, Class 4 shingles may be algae resistant

 + Homeowners should check with their insurance company to see if they qualify.
-According to Texas Department of Insurance, to qualify for the credit, roof coverings must be tested by an approved laboratory.
+According to the Texas Department of Insurance, to qualify for the credit, roof coverings must be tested by an approved laboratory.
 Roof coverings that have passed the UL Standard 2218 test are classified as either Class 1, 2, 3, or 4.
 A Class 4 roof covering receives the highest premium credit.

 Don Rutherford, Founder and Roofing Contractor for Northwest Roofing, located in Haslet, TX.
 Don has 25+ years of roofing experience.
 Take a look at the Gallery of Homes that we serviced and read our satisfied customer Testimonials.